-This year's convention was an overwhelming success, with over 1,050 registrants.
-In addition to keynote sessions by speakers Alison Bechdel, Justin Torres, Daniel Mendelsohn, and Gin Phillips, there were 580 papers presented and 38 roundtables.
+This year's convention, with over 1,000 registrants, was an overwhelming success!
+In addition to keynote sessions by speakers Marlon James, Jeff VanderMeer, and Megan Mayhew Bergman, there were 537 papers presented, 31 roundtables, and 10 special presentations.
 Over $10,000 was awarded in prizes for works presented at the convention.

 The Sigma Tau Delta Review is our annual journal of critical writing, publishing critical essays on literature, essays on rhetoric and composition, and essays devoted to pedagogical matters.

 The Sigma Tau Delta Rectangle is our annual journal of creative writing, poetry, prose, fiction, and creative non-fiction.

 A link to the 2016-2017 Chapter Annual Report/Survey will be emailed to Lead Chapter Sponsors in mid-April.
 The deadline to reply is June 30, and all chapters who respond by the deadline will be entered in a drawing for $100, to be held on July 5.

 As with last year's survey, the 2017 survey is multiple-choice, quick and easy, and a great source of ideas.
 (Outstanding Chapter Award applicants are required to submit a copy of their Chapter Annual Report as a synopsis of the previous year's activities.)
 Survey results will be posted on the Society's website this fall.

 Does your chapter have an event planned that you would like to showcase and share with the entire Society?
 It is time to become a celebrity for a day!
 Chapters may now request to take over one or more of the Society social media accounts to cover chapter activities, such as conferences, fundraising events, holiday activities, and public readings.

 View Details and Application: EnglishMatters Celebrity Takeover